jeremypbeasley/realescape/_blog/trauma-the-brain-how-a-fraction-of-a-second-can-change-your-life.markdown

 ---
-title: Trauma & the Brain: How a Fraction of a Second Can Change Your Life
+title: Trauma &amp; the Brain&#x3a; How a Fraction of a Second Can Change Your Life
 author: bridget
 date: 2015-01-06
 layout: blog